massysett/rainbox/README.md

 Current development status
 ==========================

-Right now the library is done and all the tests pass; I'm working on documentation.
+Currently the library is under development and parts of it are broken.

 Documentation
 =============